technologies-of-history/course/digitaltools2.md

 ---
 ## Showing History

-Now that you've mastered the work flow of forking from our repository, creating a file, writing a post in Markdown format, committing your changes, and creating a pull request, you're ready to begin to create digital historical scholarship incorporating other digital tools.
+Now that you've mastered the work flow of creating a new branch in our repository, creating a Markdown file, writing a post in Markdown syntax, committing your changes, and creating a pull request, you're ready to begin to create digital historical scholarship incorporating other digital tools.
+In this assignment, you'll practice embedding `<html>` code so that readers can interact with the product of your digital scholarship right on your site.
+You'll continue to employ this basic tactic of embedding other digital tools into our static site in later digital tools assignments.

 ### Step 1: Visit the Heidelberg Epigraphic Database